TransNusa: Launch and early years (2005–2011)

-Operating independently and suspension (2011-2020)
+Independent operation and suspension of operations (2011–2020)

 In 2011, TransNusa expanded into operating commercially scheduled flights through the procurement of its own aircraft and the obtaining of the 121 Regular Aviation Operation License issued by the Indonesian Civil Aviation Authority.

-In 2017, Transnusa expanded its fleet when it introduced two brand new ATR72-600s, followed by a further ATR72-600 and ATR 42–500 the following year.
-By June 2019, Transnusa had in its fleet, seven ATR aircraft in its commercial fleet with a further three on order, complemented by a single BAe 146.
+In 2017, TransNusa expanded its fleet when it introduced two brand new ATR 72-600s, followed by a further ATR 72-600 and ATR 42-500 the following year.
+By June 2019, TransNusa had in its fleet seven ATR aircraft in its commercial fleet with a further three on order, complemented by a single BAe 146.

 Impacted by the effects on the industry by the COVID-19 pandemic, the airline suspended operations in September 2020, which led to its fleet being transferred back to lessors.

-Relaunch (2021-present)
+Relaunch (2021–present)

-In November 2021, TransNusa announced through Instagram that the airline intends to return operating, although as a low-cost carrier (LCC) in place of its former regional model.
+In November 2021, TransNusa announced through Instagram that the airline intends to return operating, although as a low-cost carrier in place of its former regional model.
 The airline reapplied for an Air Operator's certificate and conducted proving flights in February 2022.

-In early 2022, the airline, now backed and part-owned by the China Aircraft Leasing Group (CALC), announced that it will be operating a mixed fleet of Airbus A320neos and Comac ARJ21s, making TransNusa the first foreign operator of the latter aircraft.
+In early 2022, the airline, now backed and part-owned by the China Aircraft Leasing Group (CALC) (indirect subsidiary of China Everbright Group), announced that it will be operating a mixed fleet of Airbus A320neos and Comac ARJ21s, making TransNusa the first foreign operator of the latter aircraft.

-On October 6, 2022, TransNusa officially relaunched as a low-cost carrier with a flight between Jakarta and Denpasar.
+On 6 October 2022, TransNusa officially relaunched with a flight between Jakarta and Denpasar.
+In February 2024, the airline announced a strategy change to reposition the airline into a "premium service carrier", claiming that it has implemented plans to differentiate the airline apart from other low-cost carriers.
+In April 2025, the airline transitioned into a medium service carrier; this resulted in the offering of complimentary light snacks and baggage allowance on domestic flights, in line with the requirements for a medium service airline as stipulated by the Indonesian government.

 Destinations

 The airline has disclosed that it will focus on flying between larger airports rather than revive its former inter-island network.

-As of 6 October 2022, TransNusa flies between 3 destinations.
+As of August 2025, TransNusa flies between nine destinations.

+Services

+TransNusa offers options to buy on board during the flight, offering food, drinks, merchandise and duty free for purchase on the aircraft.
+Light snacks provided on a complimentary basis have been introduced on domestic flights following the airline's transition into a medium service carrier.